alecazam/kram/README.md

 | 4096^2 | 16   |  64   |  128   |  256   |
 | 8192^2 | 64   |  256  |  512   |  1024  |

-### On PNG, KTX, KTX2, KTXA output formats:
+### On lossless PNG, KTX, KTX2 output formats:

-PNG is limited to srgb8 and 8u and 16u data.
+PNG is limited to srgb8u/8u/16u data.
 Most editors can work with this format.
 Gimp and Photoshop can maintain 16u data.
 There's no provision for mips, or cube, 3d, hdr, or premultiplied alpha.
+And most tools always set png as sRGB data.
 Content tools, image editors, browsers really need to replace PNG and DDS with compressed KTX2 for source and output content.
-This uses very little space in source control then, and likely more could be done with delta encoding pixels like PNG before compression.

 kram encourages the use of lossless and hdr source data.
 There are not many choices for lossless data - PNG, EXR, and Tiff to name a few.
-Instead, kram can input PNG files with 8u pixels, and KTX files for 8u/16f/32f pixels.
-Let kram convert source pixels to premultiplied alpha and from srgb to linear, since ordering matters here and kram does this using float4.
+Instead, kram can input PNG files with 8u pixels, and KTX/2 files for 8u/16f/32f pixels.
+Let kram convert source pixels to premultiplied alpha and from srgb to linear, since ordering matters here and kram does this using half4/float4.
 LDR and HDR data can come in as horizontal or vertical strips, and these strips can then have mips generated for them.
 So cube maps, cube map arrays, 2D arrays, and 1d arrays are all handled the same.

-KTX stores everything with 4 byte alignment.
-It's got a simple 64-byte header, props, and then mip data with lengths and padding.
+KTX is a well-designed format, and KTX2 continues that tradition.
+It was also faily easy to convert between these formats.
+Once mips are decoded, KTX2 looks very much like KTX.

-Validating and previewing the results is complicated.
-KTX has few viewers.
+Visually validating and previewing the results is complicated.
+KTX/2 have few viewers, hence the need for kramv.
 Apple's Preview can open BC and ASTC files on macOS, but not ETC/PVRTC.
 And then you can't look at channels or mips, or turn on/off premultiplied alpha, or view signed/unsigned data.
 Preview premultiplies PNG images, but KTX files aren't.
-Apple's thumbnails don't work for ETC2 or PVRTC data.
+Apple's thumbnails don't work for ETC2 or PVRTC data in KTX files.
 Windows thumbnails don't work for KTX at all.
-PVRTexToolGUI applies sRGB and premultiplied alpha incorrectly to images, and can't open BC files on Mac, or BC7 files on Windows, or ETC srgb files.
-PVRTexToolGUI should fix some of these issues in their next release, but it's almost the end of 2020.
+PVRTexToolGUI 2020R2 applies sRGB incorrectly to images, and can't open BC4/5/7 files on Mac.

-Kram adds props to the KTX file to store data.
+Kram adds props to KTX/2 file to store data.
 Currently props store Metal and Vulkan formats.
 This is important since GL's ASTC LDR and HDR formats are the same constant.
 Also props are saved for channel content and post-swizzle.
 Loaders, viewers, and shaders can utilize this metadata.

 KTX can be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
-But there are no viewers for that format.
-KTX2 reverses mip ordering smallest to largest, so that streamed textures can display smaller mips progressively.
-KTX2 can also supercompress each mip with zstd.
+KTX2 reverses mip ordering smallest to largest, so that streamed textures can display smaller mips before they finish fully streaming.
+KTX2 can also supercompress each mip with zstd and Basis for transcode.
 I suppose this could then be unpacked to tiles for sparse texturing.
 KTX2 does not store a length field inside the mip data which keeps consistent alignment.

-I also have a custom KTXA format.
-KTXA likely broke with the prop additions.
-Metal cannot load mmap data that isn't aligned to a multiple of the block size (8 or 16 bytes for BC/ASTC/ETC).
-But KTX stuffs a 4 byte length into the mip data.
-So by leaving the size out (TODO: pad props to a 16 byte multiple), then the mips could be directly loaded.
-My loader had to copy the mips to a staging MTLBuffer anyways, so it's probably best not to create a new format.
-Also sparse textures imply splitting up large mips into tiles.
-Also mmap'ed data on iOS/Android don't count towards jetsam limits, so that imposes some constraints on loaders.
+Metal cannot load mmap mip data that isn't aligned to a multiple of the block size (8 or 16 bytes for BC/ASTC/ETC).
+KTX adds a 4 byte length into the mip data that breaks alignment, but KTX2 fortunately skips that.
+But KTX2 typically compresses the levels and needs decode/transcode to send to the GPU.

 Note that textures and render textures don't necessarily use pixels or encoded blocks in the order that you specify in the KTX file.
 Twiddling creates serpentine patterns of pixels/blocks that are platform and hardware dependent.
 Hardware often writes to linear for the display system, and reads/writes twiddled layouts.
 It's hard for a generic tool like kram to address this.
 I recommend that the texture loader always upload ktx blocks to private texture surfaces, and let the API twiddle the data during the copy.
 This can sometimes be a source of upload timing differences.

+KTX mmap -> Copy Level to Shared Buffer -> Blit Level to Private Tex KTX2 mmap -> Decompress Level to Shared Buffer -> Blit Level To Private Tex

+With sparse texture, the above becomes more involved since only parts of the decompressed level are uploaded.
+KTX2 is still the ideal choice, since textures are considerably smaller 2-10x and can be mmap-ed directly from the bundle.

 ### Encoding and hardware lookup of srgb and premultiplied data.